-14.1 A Special Purpose Vehicle (as a limited liability company or otherwise) to be wholly or partially owned or controlled by the Council, will only be formed or joined on the approval of the Cabinet, following a detailed evaluation by the Head of Legal Services Solicitor to the Council and the Chief Finance Officer.
+14.1 A Special Purpose Vehicle (as a limited liability company or otherwise) to be wholly or partially owned or controlled by the Council, will only be formed or joined on the approval of the Cabinet, following a detailed evaluation by the Solicitor to the Council and the Chief Finance Officer.
 This does not apply to any purchase of shares or similar for the purpose of investment.

+Approved by Council May 2018

+Apply from 1 June 2018

-Approved by Council 24 May 2017 and Corporate Governance & Audit Committee 12 May 2017 Apply from 1 June 20187
+Approved by Council

+Apply from 1 June 2019

+Contact Officer:

-Contact Officer: Mark Barnes
+Mark Barnes

-Appendix 1